 Integrated Clinical Care

 Resilient Psychotherapy and Psychiatric Services emphasizes an integrated model of care.
 This means that psychiatric evaluations and medication management work in tandem with specialized therapy.
-Integrated depression treatment ensures that all clinical providers are aligned on the patient’s progress, leading to a more cohesive and efficient recovery process.
+Integrated depression treatment ensures that all clinical providers are aligned on the patient’s progress, leading to a cohesive recovery process.

 The Impact of Postpartum Depression on the Family

-Untreated postpartum depression does not just affect the mother; it influences the health and developmental trajectory of the entire family unit.
+Untreated postpartum depression influences the health and developmental trajectory of the entire family unit.

 Impact on Maternal-Infant Bonding